 (b) when used in relation to a share in a licence, has the meaning given by section 7(2) and (3);

-“vary” a licence condition includes revoke or suspend.
+vary a licence condition includes revoke or suspend.

 5A.
 Relationship with Environmental Protection Act 1986

 This Act is to be read and construed subject to the Environmental Protection Act 1986, so that if a provision of this Act is inconsistent with a provision of that Act, the provision of this Act is, to the extent of the inconsistency, taken to be inoperative.